Copycat Girl Scout Lemonades Cookies

 Special Equipment You Will Need

-A stand mixer or hand mixer with a paddle attachment is very helpful when creaming the butter.
+A stand or hand mixer with a paddle attachment is helpful when creaming the butter.
 If you don’t have an electric mixer, you can use a wooden spatula or a flat whisk, but you will need a lot of arm strength or a couple of eager kitchen assistants.

 You will also need a rolling pin, cookie sheets, a round 2-inch cookie cutter, and a wire rack.
 One or more cookie stamps are optional, but decorated Girl Scout lemon cookies are extra lovely.